-PART 1: ON1 EFFECTS 2021 OVERVIEW
+PART 1: ON1 EFFECTS 2022 OVERVIEW

-ON1 Effects 2021 is a complete stylizing tool for your photos.
+ON1 Effects 2022 is a complete stylizing tool for your photos.
 With a professional-grade effects engine that includes 31 filters, Effects gives you endless possibilities for finishing your photos, with extensive stacking, masking and blending options; hundreds of borders and textures; and a set of local adjustment tools for applying basic tone and color options to your images.
-To help get you started, Effects comes with more than 100 built-in presets, and you can save and apply your own presets with the click of a button.
+You can even create multi-layered composites with Effects' Layers feature.
+And, to help get you started, Effects comes with more than 100 built-in presets, and you can save and apply your own presets with the click of a button.

-You can use ON1 Effects 2021 as a standalone app, simply by dragging and dropping photos, or as a plugin to a photo editor such as Adobe's Photoshop, Lightroom Classic CC, Photoshop Elements, Affinity Photo, Capture One, Corel PaintShop Pro or Apple Photos.
+You can use ON1 Effects 2022 as a standalone app, simply by dragging and dropping photos into the primary app window, or as a plugin to another photo editor such as Adobe's Photoshop, Lightroom Classic CC, and Photoshop Elements, as well as other image editors like Affinity Photo, Capture One, Corel PaintShop Pro and Apple Photos.

-In addition, when you're using Lightroom, Photoshop or Apple Photos as your primary editor, you have the option of having your work saved so that it is re-editable inside Effects at a later time.
+When using Effects as a standalone app, you have complete re-editability of your original files, regardless of their format.
+In addition, when you're using Lightroom Classic, Photoshop or Apple Photos as your primary editor, you have the option of having your work saved so that it is re-editable inside Effects at a later time.